qianli10000/lncDIFF/README.md

 # lncDIFF
-lncDIFF is an R package for low-counts long non-coding RNA (lncRNA) differential expression analysis, using generalized linear model with zero-inflated exponential quasi likelihood.
+lncDIFF is now avaialbe on CRAN at https://cran.r-project.org/web/packages/lncDIFF/index.htmlan.
+This is a tool for low-counts long non-coding RNA (lncRNA) differential expression analysis, using generalized linear model with zero-inflated exponential quasi likelihood.
 It can be applied to commonly used normalized counts, e.g. RPKM (FPKM), TMM, UQ.
-The package is avaialbe on CRAN at https://cran.r-project.org/web/packages/lncDIFF/index.html
+The package

 # Install lncDIFF